rsatapat/f1dataexcel/README.md

 # f1dataexcel
-F1DataExcel is a Python command-line utility for downloading Formula 1 session data as an excel file using [FastF1](https://theoehrly.github.io/Fast-F1/).
+F1DataExcel is a Python command-line utility for downloading Formula 1 session data as an excel and csv file using [FastF1](https://theoehrly.github.io/Fast-F1/).
 It supports structured workflows and integrates `argparse` to provide a user-friendly CLI.

+![output file] (images/excel_file_ss.png)

 ## Installation
 ### 1. Clone the repository